Vasiliy-Bondarenko/jttp/README.md

 Work in progress!

 ## Motivation
-Create simple to use http client with minimum dependencies - you can read whole code in a few minutes.
+Create simple to use http client with minimum dependencies.

 - Laravel style
 - Nice fluid interface